korpling/pepperModules-TEIModules/README.md

 <a name="ega"></a>
 ### element.generic.attribute

-By default, attributes to elements without [nongeneric](#elements) handling are ignored.
-To add those attributes, enable this flag.
+By default, attributes to elements without [nongeneric](#elements) handling are added.
+To disable adding these attributes, disable this flag.

 <a name="egn"></a>
 ### element.generic.node